AphiweSkeyi00/HTML_CSS/README.md

 3. When HTMl is broken or there is  bg in the code. the web browser will guess what it wants and try to fix the code and display something.

 **Unit 2 - Text Formatting**

-Html uses tags(which  use less thand and greater than symbols) to structure web pages
+Html uses tags(which  use less thand and greater than symbols) to structure web pages, most tags come in pairs an opening and a closing tag - together they are called an element.